soundcloud/lhm/README.md

 ## The idea

 The basic idea is to perform the migration online while the system is live, without locking the table.
-Similar to OAK (online alter table) [2] and the facebook tool [0], we use a copy table, triggers and a journal table.
+In contrast to OAK (online alter table) [0] and the facebook tool [1], we only use a copy table and triggers.

 The Large Hadron is a test driven Ruby solution which can easily be dropped into an ActiveRecord migration.
 It presumes a single auto incremented numerical primary key called id as per the Rails convention.
-Unlike the twitter solution [1], it does not require the presence of an indexed `updated_at` column.
+Unlike the twitter solution [2], it does not require the presence of an indexed `updated_at` column.

 ## Usage